smontanaro/polly/README.md

 easy to connect to a Gmail server.
 Generate an application password to use in the password field, then create a filter to funnel common *public* mailing list mail into a "polly" label, then set the folder option to polly.
+Once you have the config file set up, just run it like so:

+python polly.py -c polly.cfg

+Enter "help" at the "?" prompt to get a sumary of commands you can run at the prompt.